• Skip to main content

 These Vegan GF Carrot Cupcakes receive the perfect mixture of spice and crunch from the cinnamon and toasted pecans.
 With natural sweeteners like maple syrup and organic cane sugar, they fulfill that sweet tooth craving without being too overpowering.

 Topped off with the decadent, vegan cream cheese frosting, these cupcakes are a wonderful way to splurge a little while still following a healthy lifestyle.
-You will be surprised how moist and delicious these cupcakes are!

 Storage

 Store covered in the fridge for 2-3 days.
+Freeze for up to 3 to 4 months.

 Vegan Gluten Free carrot cupcakes in lime green polka dot cupcake holders.